COZMO Ensemble & the COZYMO Learning Group

 It’s never too late to learn!

-In 2011, WAMO embarked on a program to encourage beginners to take up the mandolin or guitar, with the aim of joining the orchestra down the track.
-By the end of 2012 they had a number of mature-age beginners ready to join the orchestra.
+More than a decade ago, WAMO embarked on a program to encourage beginners to take up the mandolin or guitar, with the aim of joining the orchestra down the track.
+Within 18 months they had a number of mature-age beginners ready to join the orchestra.
 In August 2012, COZMO introduced its Learning Groups program to encourage beginners to start and others to continue to play the mandolin or guitar (or mandola or mandocello, if interested).
 A number of Learning Group graduates are now members of the COZMO ensemble!